projectcalico/calico/docs/GCE.md

 # Running calico-docker on GCE
 Calico runs on the Google Compute Engine (GCE), but there are a few tweaks required to the main Getting Started instructions.
-The GCE fabric itself provides L3 routing for endpoint addresses between hosts and so does not require the Calico routing function in order to provide endpoint connectivity.
-However, the full Calico routing and security model can be run on GCE, allowing the full power of Calico's security model on GCE (and allowing GCE to be used for testing)
+The following instructions show the full power of the Calico routing and security model on GCE (and allow GCE to be used for testing)

 ## Getting started
 These instructions assume a total of three GCE hosts running CoreOS.
 One to run an etcd "cluster", and then two compute nodes.